askari0102/Learning/Kubernetes/README.md

 **SELinux labels files and processes with a security context**, and enforcement is kernel-wide.
 In Kubernetes it matters mainly for **volume labeling**: the kubelet labels mounted volumes so the container's SELinux context can access them, and `securityContext.seLinuxOptions` lets you override that.
 Kubernetes 1.36 promoted a change to SELinux volume labeling to GA, with documented implications in 1.37 — worth reading the release notes if you run SELinux-enforcing nodes, because volumes that previously mounted successfully can be labeled differently.

-**Practical configuration:** set `seccompProfile: RuntimeDefault` and `appArmorProfile: RuntimeDefault` on every workload via a policy or a LimitRange-equivalent default, rather than per-manifest — and let `restricted` Pod Security Admission enforce seccomp for you.
-For SELinux, verify after any node OS upgrade that your volumes still mount, because this is an area where the platform changed recently.
+**Practical configuration:** set `seccompProfile: RuntimeDefault` and `appArmorProfile: RuntimeDefault` on every workload with a mutating policy (Kyverno, OPA/Gatekeeper, or namespace defaults), not per-manifest. `LimitRange` can only default CPU, memory, and ephemeral-storage — never `securityContext`.
+Let `restricted` Pod Security Admission enforce seccomp for you.
+For SELinux, verify after any node OS upgrade that your volumes still mount; this is an area where the platform changed recently.

 ## 45.2 ServiceAccount tokens: stop using long-lived credentials